-If you’re looking for tasty and affordable Chinese food, HeHe is one of your best bets in Budapest.
-The restaurant serves authentic Chinese dishes from a relatively modest, undecorated space in Monori Center in Budapest's Chinatown, which is a 25 minute tram ride from the city center.
+If you’re looking for tasty and wallet-friendly Chinese food, HeHe is one of your best bets in Budapest.
+The restaurant serves authentic Chinese dishes from a relatively modest, undecorated space in Monori Center in Budapest's Chinatown, which takes about 25 minutes to get to by public transport from the city center.

 Thanks to its extensive offerings, partially Hungarian-speaking staff, and reasonable price points, HeHe is an ideal entry points for those looking to taste authentic Chinese food for the first time.